-Former major leaguer Jim Beauchamp (pronounced BEE-champ) is the father of minor league player and manager Kash Beauchamp.
+Former major leaguer Jim Beauchamp (pronounced BEE-champ) was the father of minor league player and manager Kash Beauchamp.
 He attended Oklahoma State University before being signed by the St. Louis Cardinals in 1958.

-He started the 1965 season with the renamed Houston Astros, playing in 24 games with them before being traded to the Milwaukee Braves with Ken Johnson for Lee Maye.
-He played in only four games with the Braves in 1965.
-Overall, he hit .179 in 56 at-bats.
-Proving to be a minor league star who couldn't quite cut it in the Majors, Beauchamp hit .319 with 25 home runs and 77 RBI in 115 games for the Richmond Braves in 1966.
-He didn't appear in the Majors at all that season.
+Jim started the 1965 season with the renamed Houston Astros, playing in 24 games with them before being traded to the Milwaukee Braves, with Ken Johnson, for Lee Maye.
+He played in only four games with the Braves in 1965; overall, he hit .179 in 56 at-bats.
+Proving to be a minor league star who could not quite cut it in the Majors, Beauchamp hit .319 with 25 home runs and 77 RBI in 115 games for the Richmond Braves in 1966 but did not appear in the Majors at all that season.
 He spent most of the 1967 season in the minors as well, belting 25 home runs and driving in 63 runs for Richmond.
 His average dropped though, as he hit only .233.
 He appeared in four games in the Majors for the Braves that year, collecting no hits in three at-bats.